quidprocrow/javascript-continued-learning/README.md

 two()
 // 4

+// Why does this illustrate closure?
+// Closure describes everything that two has access to here.
+// What it has access to is both determined by the scope chain of its declaration
+// and the specific execution context created when it was originally invoked.
+// Its scope chain allows it to have access to inc and sum in the parent
+// context.
+// Its execution context has '2' marked as the incrementor in memory, so it
+// will add two with every new invocation of two().

 // Note that invoking add in a separate context involves a totally separate space in memory. const three = add(3) three()